Internship, PhD, job proposals...

 Attending the lectures is not mandatory but highly recommended: there is no real textbook and the provided material does not contain the entirety of what is discussed in the classroom.

-The lab sessions are mandatory, the reports and the produced source code account for 30% of the overall mark.
+Attendance to the lab sessions is mandatory, the reports and the produced source code account for 1/3 of the overall mark.
 It is perfectly possible, and even recommended, to work in cooperation with others but lab reports and source codes are 100% personal works.
 Identical reports or source codes will be considered as void.

-A two hours written exam with documents accounts for the remaining 70%.
+A two hours written exam with documents accounts for the remaining 2/3 of the final grade.
 The questions and problems correspond to all labs and lectures that have been given.
-Connected devices (laptops, smart phones, tablets...) are not allowed.
+Connected devices (laptops, smart phones, tablets…) are not allowed.
 Example past exams:

 All labs are distributed and managed using git and GitLab.